The Nut, Stanley

 The drive down off the alpine plains back into farming country is equally as interesting, where you can visit The Village of Lower Crackpot (yes it's called that - we kid you not), a town of murals and a town of topiary.

-Eat: Mrs Jones, Devonport; The Cherry Shed and House of Anvers, Latrobe; Altitude Restaurant + Lounge Bar, Cradle Mountain; Van Diemen's Land Creamery, Deloraine; Christmas Hills Raspberry Farm.
+Eat: Mrs Jones, Devonport; House of Anvers, Latrobe; Altitude Restaurant + Lounge Bar, Cradle Mountain; Van Diemen's Land Creamery, Deloraine; Christmas Hills Raspberry Farm.

 Play: Don River RailwayReliquaire and Axeman's Hall of Fame, Latrobe; Cradle Mountain-Lake St Clair National ParkCradle Mountain Wilderness GalleryDevils@Cradle; World of Marbles, Sheffield; TasmaziaMole Creek Caves.